!Give us a call button

 Now that Chaz has gotten some much-needed help, you don’t want him to go through another asthma attack.
 Remove asthma triggers such as cigarette, wood stove, and fireplace smoke.
 Dump your chemical-packed carpet if possible; and scrub your hardwood and tile floors with white vinegar rather than a chemical cleaner.
 An air purifier and/or air conditioner with a HEPA filter helps to remove airborne allergens.
 If Chaz shares his home with a cat, dust-free cat litter will lower Chaz’ asthma risk and also help your cat’s respiratory system.

-What are the common causes of asthma in dogs?
+What are the potential long-term consequences of untreated asthma in dogs?

 Now that your West Greenwich vet has solved Chaz’ asthma problem, make sure Chaz gets regular checkups so the vet can tweak your dog’s treatment plan.